MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/action-based-SAP-GUI-automation-recorder-overview.md

     ![Screenshot of more Power Automate Desktop showing duplicate or accidentally captured actions to be removed - continued.](media/PAD-showing-more-actions-to-be-removed.png)

-13. Highlight all actions that were manually defined in [Low-code RPA with SAP GUI in Power Automate Desktop](action-based-sap-gui-automation-manually-overview.md)<!--note from editor: Please check that this is the right link.-->, right-click, and then select **Delete selection** to remove them from the subflow.
+13. Highlight all actions that were manually defined in [Low-code RPA with SAP GUI in Power Automate Desktop](action-based-sap-gui-automation-manually-overview.md), right-click, and then select **Delete selection** to remove them from the subflow.

     ![Screenshot of Power Automate Desktop that shows added actions which should be deleted.](media/PAD-with-actions-to-be-deleted.png)